copsTvFan/cops-episode-guide/guide.md

   learn that the name he provided is correct.
 They explain the charges to the man, which include possession of a stolen vehicle and driving on a suspended license.
-- Deputy Angel Artola of the Palm Beach County FL Sheriff's Office conducts a traffic stop on a vehicle where the passenger was observed possibly rolling up a marijuana cigarette.
+- Deputy Angel Artola of the Palm Beach County, FL Sheriff's Office conducts a traffic stop on a vehicle where the passenger was observed possibly rolling up a marijuana cigarette.
 The deputy smells marijuana in the vehicle and decides to search the vehicle with that probable cause.
 The female driver